Soviet–Japanese War: Campaign

-After a week of fighting during which Soviet forces had penetrated deep into Manchukuo, Japanese Emperor Hirohito recorded the Gyokuon-hōsō, which was broadcast on radio to the Japanese nation on 15 August 1945.
-The idea of surrender was incomprehensible to the Japanese people, and combined with Hirohito's use of formal and archaic language, the fact that he did not use the word "surrender", the poor quality of the broadcast, and the poor lines of communication, there was some confusion for the Japanese about what the announcement meant.
-The Imperial Japanese Army Headquarters did not immediately communicate the ceasefire order to the Kwantung Army, and many elements of the Army either did not understand it or ignored it.
-Hence, pockets of fierce resistance from the Kwantung Army continued, and the Soviets continued their advance, largely avoiding the pockets of resistance, reaching Mukden, Changchun and Qiqihar by 20 August.
-On the Soviet right flank, the Soviet-Mongolian Cavalry-Mechanized Group had entered Inner Mongolia and quickly took Dolon Nur and Kalgan.
-The Emperor of Manchukuo and former Emperor of China, Puyi, was captured by the Soviet Red Army.
-The ceasefire order was eventually communicated to the Kwantung Army but not before the Soviet Union had made most of their territorial gains.
+Attacks from the Soviet Union overpowered Japanese forces.
+From behind Japanese lines, Soviet paratroopers decimated the Kwantung Army as Japanese anti-tank bullets bounced off the sides of Soviet tanks.
+After launching a crushing offensive on the Japanese Kwantung Army in Manchuria just days before Japan's surrender, the Russians handled the Japanese with the worst cruelty.
+Japanese troops in Manchuria retreated out of fear.
+The exact situation occurred in Inner Mongolia, except the Soviet forces were largely Mongols from Outer Mongolia.
+The Japanese forces in Inner Mongolia didn't resist the Soviet forces, abandoned their city stronghold of Kalgan, and fled south.

+Russian forces captured Japanese soldiers and physically fit Japanese men in Manchuria and transferred them to Siberia to perform slave labor, where many of them would die from the cold weather.
+From the Russian's perspective, this was seen as revenge for Russia's defeat in the Russo-Japanese War of 1905.
+Japanese evacuees fled to Beijing, and told stories of the Soviet forces' mistreatment of the Japanese, which sparked panic among the Japanese populace.
+Nevertheless, the Russians stayed out of China proper in accordance with their agreement with Chiang Kai-shek.

 On 18 August, several Soviet amphibious landings had been conducted ahead of the land advance: three in northern Korea, one in South Sakhalin, and one in the Chishima Islands.
 In Korea at least, there were already Soviet soldiers waiting for the troops coming overland.
 In Karafuto and the Chishimas, that meant a sudden and undeniable establishment of Soviet sovereignty.

 On 10 August, the US government proposed to the Soviet government to divide the occupation of Korea between them at the 38th parallel north.
 The Americans were surprised that the Soviet government accepted.
 Soviet troops were able to move freely by rail, and there was nothing to stop them from occupying the whole of Korea.
 Soviet forces began amphibious landings in northern Korea by 14 August and rapidly took over the northeast of the peninsula, and on 16 August, they landed at Wonsan.
 On 24 August, the Red Army entered Pyongyang and established a military government over Korea north of the 38th parallel.
 American forces landed at Incheon on 8 September and took control of the south.